 Atibala – Abutilon indicum is an Ayurvedic herb with aphrodisiac and body strengthening properties.
-It is used in the treatment of leprosy, liver disorders, ulcers, headache etc.
+It is used in the treatment of leprosy, liver disorders, ulcers, headache etc. Which belongs to the family Malvaceae (Karpasa kula)

 Table of Contents